mzattera/v4j/docs/010/index.md

 [D'IMPERIO (1978b)](../biblio.md)
 One example (of char statistics) is found in D'Imperio (1978) (see note 4), Fig. 28 on p.106, from several sources but none covering the entire MS text.

-** Guy THE DISTRIBUTION OF LETTERS c AND o IN THE VOYNICH MANUSCRIPT: EVIDENCE FOR A REAL LANGUAGE? **

 ** URGENT KNIGHT entrambi **

 [BOWERN (2020)](../biblio.md)